xiewu/atuinsh-desktop/dev/docs/EXECUTION_SYSTEM.md

 - **Async Management**: Allows tracking of long-running operations
 - **Cancellation**: Provides mechanism to stop execution gracefully
 - **Status Monitoring**: Frontend can poll execution status
-- **Output Capture**: Links execution results to variables for use in subsequent blocks
 - **Client Prompts**: Manages callbacks for prompting the client for input (e.g., passwords, confirmations)

 **Helper Methods:**